microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/groupsetting_post_groupsettings.md

 | Content-Type  | application/json |

 ### Request body
 In the request body, supply a JSON representation of [groupSetting](../resources/groupsetting.md) object.
+However, the display name for the setting will be set based on the referenced settings template name.

 ### Response